wokech/kenya_in_numbers_2_census_2019/README.md

 1) This visualization demonstrates the subcounties with the highest and lowest gender ratios

 ### Citation
-1) 2019 Kenya Population and Housing Census\n
+1) 2019 Kenya Population and Housing Census
 2) Shelmith Kariuki (2020). rKenyaCensus: 2019 Kenya Population and Housing Census Results.
 R package version 0.0.2.

 ### Visualization 4 - Car Ownership in Kenya (2019)